jacobtuxen/MLOPS_DDPM_G6/reports/README.md

 s214786 used: 1.16 USD, this was mostly Cloud Run, and Vertex AI s216143 used: 0.20 USD, this was mostly used on the exercises (most traning by this student was done locally)

 The total cost of working in the cloud for this project was $2.17 USD.
 However, once we gain GPU access on Cloud Run, we anticipate significant improvements in performance and efficiency, which will greatly enhance our project's capabilities.
+Working in the cloud was a positive experience overall, because we have learnt a lot about how to deploy models and APIs.

 ### Question 28